firefly-iii/docs/new-docs/faq/self_hosted.md

 ## I see a white page and nothing else?

 Check out the log files in `storage/logs` to see what is going on.
 Please open a ticker if you are not sure what to do.
 If the logs are empty Firefly III cannot write to them.
-Make sure that the web server has write access to this directory.
+Make sure that the web server has write permissions in this directory.
 If the logs still remain empty, do you have a `vendor` directory in your Firefly III root?
 If not, run the Composer commands.

 If the pages remain empty, make sure you have enabled the rewrite module in Apache.
 If you're running nginx, use this as the "location" config: